Relational Communication: Conclusion

 In our model, incomplete information transmission does not reflect a failure to motivate communication, but instead is an instrument for managing decision-making.
 This finding relies on the capacity of voluntary transfers to credibly support any monotone message rule at no welfare cost.
 It suggests that when modeling strategic communication in applied settings, it is crucial to understand whether monetary or non-monetary transfers (such as wages or favours) are available, because our implications differ significantly from those of the standard literature on strategic communication without transfers.
 In fact, one interpretation of our model is that voluntary transfers endogenously endow the privately-informed sender with the ability to commit to any monotone message rule, even with impatient players.
 Such commitment is the premise of the literature on Bayesian persuasion (\citealt{kamenica2011bayesian}).
 So, our analysis extends the applicability of the Bayesian persuasion framework to settings without commitment but with transfers.

 Our model is remarkably tractable and thus allows for a thorough treatment of repeated interactions.
 This analysis produces a rich and intuitive set of results.
-In particular, incomplete information transmission is implemented only for states of extreme conflict, and only if the receiver's decision-making is too responsive to information.
+In particular, incomplete information transmission is implemented only for high-conflict states, and only if the receiver's decision-making is too responsive to information.
 One implication is that with constant bias, pooling does not occur.
-In contrast, in the standard constant-bias cheap-talk game (\citealt{crawford1982strategic}), information transmission is always incomplete, and this is generally exacerbated in high (low) states if the sender is upwardly (downwardly) biased.
+In contrast, in the standard constant-bias cheap-talk game (\citealt{crawford1982strategic}), information transmission is always incomplete, and this is generally exacerbated in high (low) states if the sender is upward- (downward-) biased.

-In our model, an `arms-length' approach with separation of information and control benefits the relationship.
-This provides a rationale for opaque organizations which put information in the hands of superiors and prevent subordinates from acquiring information elsewhere.
-A related implication is that mediators who control the flow of information from the sender to the receiver cannot improve the relationship.
+Our result that adding public information worsens optimal equilibria highlights the benefits of an `arms-length' approach where information and control are separated.
+For instance, giving the decision right to the sender may worsen the relationship by increasing the players' worst equilibrium payoffs and thus reducing the severity of punishments.
+Relatedly, introducing mediators who control the flow of information from the sender to the receiver cannot improve the relationship.
 This is because it is optimal to give the sender as much control over the release of information as possible.

 We hope that future work will use our tractable framework to study other challenging problems in strategic communication.
 For example, one might examine the case with multiple senders and receivers, possibly connected by a communication network.
 Another promising avenue would be to allow for costly information acquisition.